-- The front panel RJ45 Ethernet port allows remote management from the SMC application.
-Access is protected by SNMPv3 security mechanisms for authentication and data encryption. - The front panel DB9 RS-232 serial console port connects to a local terminal and provides a command line interface for initialization prior to authentication and operation in the approved mode.
+- The RJ45 Ethernet port allows remote management from the SMC application.
+Access is protected by SNMPv3 security mechanisms for authentication and data encryption. - The DB9 RS-232 serial console port connects to a local terminal and provides a command line interface for initialization prior to authentication and operation in the approved mode.
 This port also allows administrative access and monitoring of operations.
-Access is protected by user names and passwords. - The front panel USB port is reserved for future use. - The front panel keypad allows entry of initialization commands. - The front panel LCD displays configuration information in response to commands entered using the front panel keypad and indicates the state of RSA keys and certificates. - Front panel LEDs indicate the state of the system including alarms. - Rear panel LEDs indicate network traffic. - The rear panel power connectors are used for power input to the module.
-DC power can be -40V DC to -72V DC. - The Network Port connects to the public network via the transceiver's rear panel public network connector.
-Access is protected by RSA certificates.
-The Local Port and Network Port are of the same interface type. - The Local Port connects to the private network via the transceiver's rear panel local network connector.
-The Local Port and Network Port are of the same interface type.
+Access is protected by user names and passwords. - The USB port is reserved for future use. - The keypad allows entry of initialization commands. - The LCD displays configuration information in response to commands entered using the front panel keypad and indicates the state of RSA keys and certificates. - The LEDs indicate the state of the system including alarms.